By cobaltmoe | June 22nd, 2021 |

 II.
 Medical Conditions

-- Infections — infection of the joint caused by the spread of germs from elsewhere in the body or a puncture wound such as a dog bite.
+- Infections — infection of the joint caused by the spread of germs from elsewhere in the body or a puncture wound.

 III.
 Overuse Injuries